MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

    :varlink:`ALLOW_SITRACER`, #undef, enable sea ice tracer package :varlink:`SEAICE_BICE_STRESS`, #undef, B-grid only for backward compatiblity: turn on ice-stress on ocean :varlink:`EXPLICIT_SSH_SLOPE`, #undef, B-grid only for backward compatiblity: use ETAN for tilt computations rather than geostrophic velocities
+   :varlink:`SEAICE_USE_GROWTH_ADX`, #undef, enable use of adjointable but more simplified sea ice thermodynamics model in seaice_growth_adx instead of seaice_growth

 .. _ssub_phys_pkg_seaice_runtime: